Brown Pelicans

 The wing spread of a brown pelican ranges between 80 and 85 inches in an adult, compared to an overall body length of 45 to 55 inches.

 Typically, a brown pelican's neck is about as long as its body.
-In flight, the neck provides a resting place for the large head while the long bill protrudes ahead like a pointing rod.
+In flight, the neck provides a resting place for the bird's large head, leaving the long billto protrude ahead like a directional rod.

 A bird of grace in the air, the brown pelican is like a drunkard when it walks on land.
 Its big webbed feet, so ideal for paddling in the waves, are set too far back on the body for anything but awkward walking.